How to write a convincing business plan?

 Establish your business model

-Building a compelling business plan involves determining the business model of your business.
-This part lends itself particularly well to the development of financial forecast tables.
+Building a convincing business plan involves determining the economic model of your company.
+This part is particularly well suited to the development of financial forecast tables.
+Two tables must be included in order to present your economic model:

 Table of minimum expected turnover